ecellvit/FuturePreneurs-22/README.md

 ## About

-This backend platform for FuturePreneurs 8.0, hosted over **1800** participants for a multitude of different adventures.
+This front-end platform for FuturePreneurs 8.0, hosted over **1800** participants for a multitude of different adventures.
 For over a month in production, with more than **600 commits** in toll, this virtual arena incorporates a legion of features including realtime `drag and drop` gameplay, and `synchronous, all-inclusive team formation`.
 From uniquely structured `RPG game rounds` to a melange of `quiz-based bouts`, it handled every activity in succession, for the journey of this event.
 Explore the whole project here!

+Checkout the back-end for this application at --> https://github.com/ecellvit/FuturePreneurs-22-Backend
 ## Tech Stack Used

 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)